PLEASE SHARE ELECTRONICALLY ♻ DO

 [8] It should be noted that Vitamin B₁₂ (cobalamin) supplements are required in the vegan diet.

-[9] Are you currently making donations to feed the poor and heal the sick?
+[10] Are you currently making donations to feed the poor and heal the sick?
 In the long run, these environmental organizations will have a greater effect on wellness and safe food production for humanity through their work to keep our environment healthy and stable.
 Also, some of them (like RAN) work for the people affected, too.
+Confession: We also donate to organizations that feed the poor and help heal the sick.

 [10] As you probably know, biomass energy’s environmental value is dubious, whether the source is peat, timber, or more quickly “renewable” sources like agriculture or sugarcane.